Freya-Vivariums/Freya-actuators-driver/README.md

 <img src="https://github.com/Edgeberry/Edgeberry-HWCartridge-SenseAndDrive/blob/main/documentation/SenseAndDrive_Cartridge.png?raw=true" align="right" width="40%"/>
 </a>

-The **Freya System Actuators Driver** Lorem ipsum...
-The control system has 6 sourcing digital outputs for interfacing with several types of actuators...
+The **Freya Actuators Driver** is the output-control component of the Freya Vivarium Control System build with the [Edgeberry Sense’n’Drive Hardware Cartridge](https://github.com/Edgeberry/Edgeberry-HWCartridge-SenseAndDrive?tab=readme-ov-file).
+Exposed over D-Bus, it translates simple commands into dependable on/off and PWM signals.

 <br clear="right"/>

 ## Installation
-When installing the Freya system, the **sensor driver is automatically installed** with the rest of the system.
+When installing the Freya system, the **system actuators driver is automatically installed** with the rest of the system.
 For manual installation run these commands on your device:

 ```
 wget -O install.sh https://github.com/Freya-Vivariums/Freya-actuators-driver/releases/latest/download/install.sh;